syncfusion-content/javascript-docs/js/api/ejTile.md

-Update the image template to another one.
+Update the image template of tile item to another one.